Open Learning course registration will be unavailable due to maintenance on Friday, September 30, from 9:00 am to 10:00 am.

 Upon successful completion of this course, students will be able to

-- Make an acceptable blood smear and stain it.
+- Make, or demonstrate knowledge of procedure, an acceptable blood smear and stain it.

 - Module A: General Competencies